robmyers/node-gnusocial/README.md

 ### Setup ###

-Run `npm install` and you're golden.
+Run `npm install identica` and you're golden.

 ### Using the identi.ca API ###